jiahuang/d3-timeline/README.md

 sets the margin of the entire timeline inside of the svg.
 Defaults to 30px all around.

 ###.display("circle" | "rect")
 Displays the data series as either circles or rectangles.
-Circles are placed in the middle of the spanned time.
 Defaults to "rect".

 ###.tickFormat({format: , tickTime: , tickNumber: , tickSize: })
 sets the formatting of the ticks in the timeline.
 Defaults to